 "Today, the U.S. Food and Drug Administration approved Xuriden (uridine triacetate), the first FDA-approved treatment for patients with hereditary orotic aciduria.
 Hereditary orotic aciduria is a rare metabolic disorder, which has been reported in"...

-Proper patient selection is critical to safe and effective use of SYMLIN (pramlintide acetate injection) .
-Before initiation of therapy, the patient's HbA1c, recent blood glucose monitoring data, history of insulin-induced hypoglycemia, current insulin regimen, and body weight should be reviewed.
-SYMLIN (pramlintide acetate injection) therapy should only be considered in patients with insulin-using type 2 or type 1 diabetes who fulfill the following criteria:
+Proper patient selection is critical to the safe and effective use of SYMLIN.
+Before initiating SYMLIN, the patient's HbA1c, recent blood glucose monitoring data, history of insulin-induced hypoglycemia, current insulin regimen, and body weight should be reviewed.
+SYMLIN therapy should only be considered in patients with type 1 diabetes or patients with type 2 diabetes using mealtime insulin who fulfill the following criteria:

-Patients meeting any of the following criteria should NOT be considered for SYMLIN (pramlintide acetate injection) therapy:
+Patients meeting any of the following criteria should NOT be considered for SYMLIN therapy:

 - pediatric patients.